jrosen48/utk-homepage/static/rosenberg-cv.knit.md

 Burchfield, M., Rosenberg, J., Borchers, C., Thomas, T., Gibbons, B., & Fischer, C. (2021).
 In I.-H. Hsiao, S. Sahebi, F. Bouchet, & J.-J. Vie (Eds), *Proceedings of the 14th International Conference on Educational Data Mining* (pp. 744-749).
 Are violations of student privacy “quick and easy”?
 Investigating the privacy of students’ images and names in the context of K-12 educational institution’s posts on Facebook.
 Proceedings of the 14th International Conference on Educational Data Mining (EDM).
 Paris, France. *Nb.* This presentation received the best poster award.

 \hangindent=2em
-Lishinski, A., & Rosenberg, J. M. (2021).
-All the pieces matter: The relationship of momentary self-efficacy and affective experiences with CS1 achievement and interest in computing. *The International Computing Education Research Conference Proceedings*.
+Lishinski, A., & Rosenberg, J. (2021).
+All the pieces matter: The relationship of Momentary Sself-Efficacy and affective experiences with CS1 achievement and interest in computing. *Proceedings of the 17th ACM Conference on International Computing Education Research*, 252–265. https://doi.org/10.1145/3446871.3469740

 \hangindent=2em
 Rosenberg, J. M., & Kubsch, M. (2021).
-Advancing K-12 learners’ use of Bayesian methods.
-In XXX (Eds.), *The International Society of the Learning Sciences 2020 Conference Proceedings* (pp. xx-xx).
+Considering K-12 learners’ use of Bayesian methods.
+In E. de Vries, Y. Hod, & J., Ahn (Eds.), *The International Society of the Learning Sciences 2020 Conference Proceedings* (pp. 947-948).
 International Society of the Learning Sciences.

 \hangindent=2em
 Rosenberg, J. M., Galas, E., & Staudt Willet, K.B.
 (2021).
 Who are the data scientists in education?
-An investigation of the identities and work of individuals in diverse roles.In XXX (Eds.), *The International Society of the Learning Sciences 2020 Conference Proceedings* (pp. xx-xx).
+An investigation of the identities and work of individuals in diverse roles.
+In E. de Vries, Y. Hod, & J., Ahn (Eds.), *The International Society of the Learning Sciences 2020 Conference Proceedings* (pp. 1057-1058).
 International Society of the Learning Sciences.

 \hangindent=2em
 Kubsch, M., Rosenberg.
 J. M., & Krist, C. (2021).
 Beyond supervision: Human / machine distributed learning in learning sciences research.
-In XXX (Eds.), *The International Society of the Learning Sciences 2020 Conference Proceedings* (pp. xx-xx).
+In E. de Vries, Y. Hod, & J., Ahn (Eds.), *The International Society of the Learning Sciences 2020 Conference Proceedings* (pp. 897-898).
 International Society of the Learning Sciences.

 \hangindent=2em
 Rosenberg, J. M., & Nguyen, H. (2021).
 How K-12 school districts communicated during the COVID-19 pandemic: A study using Facebook data. *Proceedings of the 11th International Conference on Learning Analytics & Knowledge (LAK21)*.